controversies-of-science/science-collective/README.md

 |:---:|
 | Although not all domains lend themselves well to the futures market approach, there are some specific areas where it can work quite well |

+Some consideration needs to go into how Auger works, in order to get a better sense for what sort of integrations are possible with the site's token (e.g., does the Auger blockchain base upon its own token or coin?)

 *Integration with the Institute for Venture Science* - If there exists interest, my hope would be to work with Dr. Gerald Pollack of the University of Washington to fast-track the creation of controversy cards related to challenges being reviewed or funded by the [Institute for Venture Science](https://ivscience.org/).
 The IVS has devised [a unique process for judging whether or not challenges to entrenched science research topics should be funded](https://www.controversiesofscience.com/ivs-process/worldview/card), and they are currently seeking out benefactors.
 Much of the science collective idea was inspired by, and designed to work with, Dr. Pollack's IVS concept.

 | [![The Institute for Venture Science Process](https://github.com/controversies-of-science/science-collective/blob/master/images/controversy-card-the-institute-for-venture-science-process.jpg)](https://www.controversiesofscience.com/ivs-process/worldview/card) |